 9.1 Next GSG Session

-Given the importance of the EC-70, in 2018, preceding the GC-19, 2019, it was agreed that the GSG must meet in January 2018, to prepare its submissions that will require the approval and decision of the EC.
+Given the importance of the EC-70, in 2018, preceding the GC-19, 2019, it was agreed that the GSG must meet in January 2018, prior to EC-PHORS-8 (date and place TDB, probably March 2018), to prepare its submissions that will require the approval and decision of the EC.
 The opportunity of meeting in Japan was discussed, in the context of the International Symposium on Arctic Research, 5th conference.
-Likely, an EC-PHORS meeting will be organized in March 2018.

 The participants agreed that the future GCW meetings should be organized as theme driven sessions (engaging the contributors to the specific results) and an executive session, engaging representatives of partners, could be organized in parallel.